Kaushiki03/hotal-broker-database-project/README.md

 ## Web Application Implementation

-We list below our core choices to build the web-based application:
+Here is the  list below of core choices to build the web-based application:
 - Used **Node.js** as an application server.
 [Fast, Scalable, and reliable]
 - Used **MySQL** as a SQL database server.
 [SQL Choice was obvious since one of the project goals was to practice relational models]
 - Used **Ejs** as a templating engine for the frontend.
 [Easier choice when it comes to frontend since this was not a main learning goal]